Indian Economy / External Sector

 sectors ( in which up to 100% foreign ownership is allowed ).

 - More recently, most of the activities were transferred to unrestricted sectors where 100% FDI is allowed.

-FDI proposals for certain limit for which Finance Minister used to approve and for higher FDI proposals, Cabinet Committee on Economic Affairs used to approve
+clear FDI proposals for certain limit for which Finance Minister used to approve and for higher FDI proposals, Cabinet Committee on Economic Affairs used to

 - The FDI Policy lists sector-specific departments or ministries as 'Competent Authorities' that are empowered to approve FDI proposals.